miki-hermann/mcp/README.md

  - *src*   containing the sources of the MCP system,
  - *man*   containing the manual pages,
  - *paper* containing the PDF document mcp-sat.pdf with a detailed description of the MCP system
- - *bin*   is necessary for compilation,
+ - *bin*   is necessary for compilation, and
- - *uci*   containing several examples from the UCI Machine Learning Repository, treated by the MCP system
+ - *uci*   containing several examples from the UCI Machine Learning Repository, treated by the MCP system.

 ### Compilation